-Text Bold text shown in this typeface is used to indicate input which must be typed at the terminal.
-Text Text shown in this typeface is used to show text output on the screen.
-Bold text Bold text in syntax descriptions represents characters typed exactly as shown.
-For example: WHO Text Characters or words in this italic font indicate parameters which must be supplied by the user.
-For example in LIST file-specifier the parameter file-specifier is italicised to indicate that you must specify an actual file defined on your system.
+Example Meaning TEXT Bold text in syntax descriptions represents characters typed exactly as shown.
+For example: WHO {Braces} Braces enclose options and optional parameters.
+For example in BLIST file-specifier item-list {(options} • file-specifier and item-list must be supplied. • one or more single-letter options can be included, as defined for the command; these must be preceded by an open parenthesis, can be given in any order, and are not separated by spaces.
+Any number of options can be used except where specified in text.
 Document Title Italic text in this font indicates topic titles and other referenced documents.
-References shown in blue or purple are hyperlinks - if clicked, they will take you to the referenced document or section (purple links are those that you have already visited). {Braces} Braces enclose options and optional parameters.
-For example in BLIST file-specifier item-list {(options} • file-specifier and item-list must be supplied. • one or more single-letter options can be included, as defined for the command; these must be preceded by an open parenthesis, can be given in any order, and are not separated by spaces.
-Any number of options can be used except where specified in text. [param param] Parameters in syntax descriptions shown separated by vertical lines within square brackets indicate that at least one of these parameters must be included.
-For instance, [THEN statements ELSE statements] indicates that a THEN clause or an ELSE clause (or both) must be included.

-[param param] Parameters in syntax descriptions shown separated by pairs of vertical lines within square brackets indicate that one, and only one of these parameters must be included.
+References shown in blue or purple are hyperlinks - if clicked, they will take you to the referenced document or section (purple links are those that you have already visited).
+Text Characters or words in italics indicate parameters which must be supplied by the user.
+For example in LIST file-specifier the parameter file-specifier is italicised to indicate that you must specify an actual file defined on your system. [param param] Parameters in syntax descriptions shown separated by vertical lines within square brackets indicate that at least one of these parameters must be included.
+For instance, [THEN statements ELSE statements] indicates that a THEN clause or an ELSE clause (or both) must be included. [param param] Parameters in syntax descriptions shown separated by pairs of vertical lines within square brackets indicate that one, and only one of these parameters must be included.
+For instance, [ON OFF CLOSE] indicates that just one of the keywords ON, OFF or CLOSE must be included.
+In syntax descriptions, indicates that the parameters preceding can be repeated as many times as necessary.

-For instance,

-indicates that just one of the keywords $\mathbf{ON}, \mathbf{OFF}$ or $\mathbf{CLOSE}$ must be included.

-- ...
-In syntax descriptions, indicates that the parameters preceding can be repeated as many times as necessary. - SMALL CAPITALS Small capitals are used for the names of keys such as RETURN. - CTRL+X Two (or more) key names joined by a plus sign (+) indicate a combination of keys, where the first key(s) must be held down while the second (or last) is pressed.
-For example, CTRL+X indicates that the CTRL key must be held down while the X key is pressed. - Enter To enter means to type text then press RETURN.
-For instance, 'Enter the WHO command' means type WHO, then press RETURN.

-In general, the RETURN key (shown as ENTER or $\dashv$ on some keyboards) must be used to complete all terminal input unless otherwise specified.

-- Press Press single key or key combination, but do not press RETURN afterwards. - ()<> This symbol preceding text enclosed in chevrons is used for references to the index in the Reality on-line user documentation (select the Index link in the documentation banner).
+Example Meaning CTRL+X Two (or more) key names joined by a plus sign (+) indicate a combination of keys, where the first key(s) must be held down while the second (or last) is pressed.
+For example, CTRL+X indicates that the CTRL key must be held down while the X key is pressed.
+RETURN Small capitals show key names.
+Enter To enter means to type text then press RETURN.
+For instance, 'Enter the WHO command' means type WHO , then press RETURN.
+In general, the RETURN key (shown as ENTER or 4 on some keyboards) must be used to complete all terminal input unless otherwise specified.
+Press Press single key or key combination, but do not press RETURN afterwards.
+L<> This symbol preceding text enclosed in chevrons is used for references to the index in the Reality on-line user documentation (select the Index link in the documentation banner).
 Enter the text between the chevrons into the field at the top of the Index tool and then double click or press RETURN to display the topic.